 Each time you use the search field to look for the Data Aggregation dimension, the filtered entries will also return the Timestamp.
 This is so that you remember your canvas should be complemented with the Timestamp.

 The Calls Analysis dataset has a different way of showing which dimensions can be used in filters.
-This dataset returns the most complete set of information that you can have at call level, and that being so, all the dimensions can be used as filters so that you can have a greater flexibility on your report customizability (as mentioned on Agents, Numbers and Ring Groups datasets there’s a specific section identifying filters).
+This dataset returns the most complete set of information that you can have at call level, and that being so, most dimensions can be used as filters so that you can have a greater flexibility on your report customizability (as mentioned on Agents, Numbers and Ring Groups datasets there’s a specific section identifying filters).

 Custom Dashboards filtering